Current Repo Rate: 2022_WC

 • The Repo Rate: Borrowers can link their Home Loan to the RBI Repo Rate, which is currently at 6.50%*.
 It lends a degree of transparency to borrowers, letting them monitor one of the factors that dictate any increase or decrease in their Housing Loan interest rate.

 • The Spread: This is the additional margin lenders charge on top of the Repo Rate to determine the final Home Loan interest rate.
-While the repo rate is fixed at the national level, the spread is determined based on the individual’s profile, considering the risk factors attached to your Home Loan application.
+While the Repo Rate is fixed at the national level, the spread is determined based on the individual’s profile, considering the risk factors attached to your Home Loan application.

 Bajaj Housing Finance offers attractive Repo Rate linked Home Loans to eligible applicants.
 Apply today to benefit from our attractive lending terms.